 Award recipients who do not submit an SF-425 report by the due date each quarter will be unable to draw down funds.
 The payment system contains a function which checks for SF-425 delinquency and will reject a drawdown attempt if the SF-425 is not current.
 Subsequent outreach through email or hard copy reminders may be sent to the recipient if the SF-425 is delinquent.

-For general information or assistance in completing the SF-425 reports, go to https://cops.usdoj.gov or contact the COPS Office Response Center by phone at 800-421-6770 or by email at AskCopsRC@usdoj.gov.
+For general information or assistance in completing the SF-425 reports, go to https://cops.usdoj.gov or contact the COPS Office Response Center by phone at AskCopsRC@usdoj.gov.

 How will award funds be monitored?